 It is rare in humans.
 To date, a number of subtypes (including H5N1, H7N7, H9N2) of the avian influenza virus have been known to cause illness in people, with H5N1 associated with the most serious illness in humans.
 Since 1997, there have been several outbreaks of avian flu affecting dozens of people; over 30 people have died.
 The largest outbreak so far occurred in the Netherlands, where 89 people were confirmed to have H7N7 influenza virus infection associated with a poultry outbreak.
 One person died.

-You should be evaluated by a health care provider in the first few days after onset of illness in order to confirm avian influenza.
+You should be evaluated by a healthcare provider in the first few days after the onset of illness to confirm avian influenza.
 Inform your healthcare provider if you develop any fever or worsening respiratory symptoms.
 Mention any recent exposures to infected poultry or to someone suspected of having avian influenza.

-Healthcare professional can collect respiratory (nose and throat) or blood samples for testing.
+Healthcare professionals can collect respiratory (nose and throat) or blood samples for testing.

 There are no vaccines against avian flu.
 There are four different influenza antiviral drugs for the treatment and/or prevention of influenza.
 However, some of the H5N1 viruses isolated from poultry and humans in 2004 in Asia have shown that the viruses are resistant to two of the medications.

 Be aware of health travel advisories issued for other countries.
 Travelers to areas with outbreaks of avian infection should avoid live animal markets and poultry farms.
 Avoid touching any surfaces that appear to be contaminated with feces from poultry or other animals.